 Goal setting is a great way to boost productivity because it gives the employee a clear outcome to work towards.
 Work with your remote employees to set long-term and short-term goals and check in with them periodically to see how they’re progressing.

 A great way to help employees keep track of goals is to give them a concrete outcome for their work.
 Every day, they can send their progress report directly through email including information like “Today, I completed the following” and “Tomorrow, I plan on completing the following” and “I have completed X and I have X left to do until reaching my goal of X.”

+By helping your employees with their goals, they can know what they need to work on and not just aimlessly work.
 Be sure to encourage your remote employees to report on any roadblocks that keep them from doing their best work, and help them to resolve those issues.

 Giving your employees flexibility extends beyond just allowing them to work from home.
 You should consider allowing remote team members to work hours outside of the standard 9 to 5 shift.
 Instead of focusing on time spent, shift your mindset to focus on the amount of work being done.

 Think about when your employees are most productive and allow them to work during that time.
 As long as people are getting their work done at the appropriate pace, this shouldn’t be an issue for many employers.

 As working from home slowly shifts to the norm, you can use the tips shared above to stay ahead of the curve and ensure your employees are as productive and happy as possible.